"- Why should I change? My personality does not vary according to my residence."

 - Would you like something to eat?

-The two colleagues tasted the dishes she was serving them and noticed her thin fingers were adorned with gold filaments.
-Under her spell, they were letting themselves be rocked by her crystalline voice.
-She insisted:
+The two colleagues tasted each dish she served them.
+They noticed her thin fingers were adorned with gold filaments.
+Under her spell, they let themselves be rocked by her crystalline voice.
+She was insisting:

 - Do take more fruits, they are very light.